 This is a good time for medical school applicants.
-Medical schools are beefing up their diversity programs and are seeing record numbers of women and minority applicants.
+The best medical schools are beefing up their diversity programs and are seeing record numbers of women and minority applicants.

 Medical school admission is competitive.
 Currently, there are 155 accredited medical schools in the U.S. that are seeing a record 62,443 students applying in 2021-22 (AAMC).
-Medical schools offer far more than the Doctor of Medicine degree and have expanded their programs to include Ph.D. and Masters degrees in basic science, clinical, and research studies.
+Medical schools offer far more than a Doctor of Medicine degree.
+Many offer PhD and Masters degrees in basic science, clinical, and research studies.

 We’re glad to be part of your search and have provided information on 50 of the Best Medical Schools in the country.
-While it’s virtually impossible to describe all parts of a medical school’s degree programs, curriculum, research opportunities, etc., this list is intended to give you an overview of the school’s academic and research endeavors.
+While it’s impossible to describe all parts of a medical school’s degree programs, curriculum, research opportunities, etc., this list will give you an overview of the school’s academic and research endeavors.

-Methodology: How College Consensus Ranked the Best Medical Schools
+Methodology: How College Consensus Ranked the Best Medical Colleges

 One of America’s most prestigious medical schools has been training physicians and medical professionals since 1782.
 Harvard Medical School (HMS) has an impressive history of excellence which includes 10 Nobel Prizes and 16 recipients in Nobel’s Medicine or Physiology, Peace categories.

 With a faculty exceeding 11,000, Harvard Medical School provides education and training for physicians, research PhD, masters, and postgraduate programs.
 The school also offers medical executive education for business professionals (MBA), as well as online, certification coursework.